khaingmyozaw/SOLID/open_closed_principle/README.md

-### Open/Closed Principle (OCP)
+# Open/Closed Principle (OCP)

 **"A class should be opened for extension, but closed for modification."**

-### Explanation
+## Explanation

 - **Open for extension:**
   You should be able to add new functionality to a module without altering the existing codes.
 - **Closed for modification:**
   You should not modify existing, stable code when adding new features, as this could introduce bugs or regressions.

-### Using OCP in Laravel
+## Using OCP in Laravel

--**Use Abstraction:**
+- **Use Abstraction:**
   Define an interface or abstract class to specify behavior.
 Extend it to implement new functionality without altering the base class.
--**Use Polymorphism:**
+- **Use Polymorphism:**
   Leverage polymorphism to dynamically extent functionality.
--**Leverage Dependency Injection:**
+- **Leverage Dependency Injection:**
   Inject dependencies at runtime to modify behavior without changing the underlying code.

-### Example in Laravel
+## Example in Laravel

 To explore how the Open/Closed Principle is implemented, check out the following locations in the project:

 - `app/Contracts/Report.php`
 - `app/Reports/..`